Monmouth County Expungement Attorneys

 Individuals interested in expunging their records in New Jersey may find navigating and determining their eligibility and likelihood of successfully completing the process challenging.
 In recent years, there have been numerous significant changes to expungement laws in New Jersey.
 The following is an overview of NJ expungement basics and essentials, eligibility requirements, and waiting periods, along with a brief discussion of critical changes to the State’s expungement laws.
 For dedicated legal counsel and answers to your questions regarding an expungement in Monmouth County or elsewhere in New Jersey, contact the experienced expungement attorneys at Chamlin, Uliano & Walsh today.

 Our Monmouth County law firm has spent over 50 years assisting clients and their families with a vast array of criminal law cases, including expungements of criminal records.
-Whether you have concerns about your eligibility, what happens in the process, or how a knowledgeable lawyer on our team can assist with securing your expungement, call our West Long Branch office at (732) 440-3950 for a free consultation.
+Whether you have concerns about your eligibility, what happens in the process, or how a knowledgeable lawyer on our team can assist with securing your expungement, call our West Long Branch office at (732) 440-3950 for a consultation.
 We offer defense and clearing of criminal records services for clients in Asbury Park, Freehold, Middletown, Colts Neck, Ocean Township, Neptune, Howell, and throughout Southern New Jersey.

 NJ Expungement According to 2C:52-1